Fundamentals

 Object Model

 The devices, queues, and other entities in Vulkan are represented by Vulkan objects.
 At the API level, all objects are referred to by handles.
-There are two classes of handles, dispatchable and non-dispatchable.
+There are two classes of handles: dispatchable and non-dispatchable.
 Dispatchable handle types are a pointer to an opaque type.
 This pointer may be used by layers as part of intercepting API commands, and thus each API command takes a dispatchable type as its first parameter.
 Each object of a dispatchable type must have a unique handle value during its lifetime.

 Non-dispatchable handle types are a 64-bit integer type whose meaning is